PouyaPouryaie/springboot-kafka/Readme.md

 - **Building Spring Kafka Producers and Consumers**: Facilitate seamless communication between application components.
 - **Implementing Error Handling and Retry Strategies**: Ensure message delivery and data integrity by handling potential errors and retry mechanisms.
 - **Utilizing Avro and Schema Registry**: Enhance data management with Avro serialization and centralized schema management through Schema Registry.
+- **Advance Producer and Consumer**: Customization Producer and Consumer to more flexible for real project

 This project empowers developers to gain practical knowledge of Kafka and its integration with Spring Boot Java applications.
 Getting Started